 It is important not to oversell your program or initiative.
 If you preface your proposal with shocking statistics and a story of how those statistics hit home, you create a strong foundation for your proposal.
 Once the foundation is laid, you can focus your limited page space on sharing the specifics of your proposal.

-Avoid passive and vague statements such as:
+An executive summary should avoid passive and vague statements such as:

 “The New Horizons after-school program will be launched to serve students in our community.”